-In the case of the Userful video wall, the software installs on the PC, turning it into a browser managed appliance with all the features any video wall deployment could need.
+In the case of the Userful video wall, the software installs on the PC, turning it into a browser-managed appliance with all the features any video wall deployment could need.

-The PC not only splits the content and delivers it to the video wall displays, it also acts as media player—capturing and managing multiple source content—giving users more control and power over their video walls.
+The PC not only splits the content and delivers it to the video wall displays, it also acts as a media player—capturing and managing multiple source content—giving users more control and power over their video walls.

-The advantage of using a standard, non-specialized, off-the shelf PC is that it makes the system more cost effective, makes deployment and training easier and ensures ongoing support and maintenance is simpler.
+The advantage of using a standard, non-specialized, off-the-shelf PC is that it makes the system more cost-effective, makes deployment and training easier, and ensures ongoing support and maintenance is simpler.

-Note that while HDMI splitters and switches have limited number of inputs and outputs, Network-based systems (such as Userful’s video wall controller) are only limited by the power of the PC or server (which nowadays can be really powerful) and the bandwidth of the network (i.e. a single Intel Core i7 PC can power up to 100 screens through a 10-gig network).
+Note that while HDMI splitters and switches have a limited number of inputs and outputs, Network-based systems (such as Userful’s video wall controller) are only limited by the power of the PC or server (which nowadays can be really powerful) and the bandwidth of the network (i.e. a single Intel Core i7 PC can power up to 100 screens through a 10-gig network).

-Distance limitation is no longer a significant issue, since Cat6 ethernet cables can run up ~330ft (more than 6 times the length of HDMI cables) without losing significant quality.
+Distance limitation is no longer a significant issue since Cat6 ethernet cables can run up ~330ft (more than 6 times the length of HDMI cables) without losing significant quality.

 The network-based approach allows customers to install the PC in a remote location (i.e. a server room, or closet) away from the video wall site.

 In the case of Userful, a small zero client receiver—which basically is a network addressable video card— is attached to the back of each display to receive the content via ethernet, outputting it to the display via HDMI.